skypilot-org/skypilot-catalog/README.md

 ## Automatic Catalog Fetching

-Catalogs for AWS and GCP are automatically fetched & refreshed from the cloud provider, implemented as GitHub Actions.
+Catalogs for AWS, GCP, and Lambda are automatically fetched & refreshed from the cloud provider, implemented as GitHub Actions.
 Other clouds can implement [catalog fetchers](https://github.com/skypilot-org/skypilot/tree/master/sky/clouds/service_catalog/data_fetchers) and a corresponding [Action](./.github/workflows/) to add auto-refresh.

 Catalogs are updated **every 7 hours**.